pkebets/ai-p/README.md

 # ai-p
-use AI/ML for test automation
+use AI/ML in test automation for screen object analyses